MarianoMolina/project_alice/frontend/public/content/knowledgebase/general/getting_started.md

 3. **TASK**: Alternatively, you can check out the `Execute Task` section: here you can see all the [Tasks](/knowledgebase/task) available, which are the Tools the agents can use in your environment.
 You can view their details or select them for execution: If you do, you'll see the inputs the tasks takes (required and non-required), and you can execute them.
 This will generate a [Task Response](/knowledgebase/task_response) with the task outputs, which can be additional task responses (in the case of Workflows), or [Files](/knowledgebase/file), [Messages](/knowledgebase/message) or [Entity References](/knowledgebase/entity_reference).

 4. **DATABASE**: If you want to create your own Task (or your own agent for your chat for that matter) you'll want to navigate to `View Database` section.
-Here you can see all the **Core** entities (agents, apis, chats, models, parameters, prompts and tasks) and **Reference** entities (files, messages, task responses and url references) in your environment.
+Here you can see all the **Core** entities (agents, apis, chats, models, parameters, prompts and tasks) and **Reference** entities (files, messages, task responses and entity references) in your environment.
 You can create or edit all the core entities here to be whatever you need.

 ## Next Steps